What We Do

 The inaugural Soil Health focus areas are:

 - Carbon Sequestration - the ZWA Blog article, Carbon Crisis: simply a matter of balance, introduces the Urban Carbon Sink concept.

 - Ei Farm Tours - from a Soil Health perspective, farms may be harmful or extraordinarily beneficial to restoring carbon cycle balance.
 Ei Farm Tours focus on the many success stories where farms restore broken soil systems through regenerative agriculture.

 - Macro Cost of Micro Contamination - the ZWA Blog article, Macro Cost of Micro Contamination, introduces the focus area via a National Zero Waste Business Conference Ei-hosted panel of the same name.

 Holographic integrity, encompassing the entire value chain and product lifecycle, is integral to Ei initiatives.
 Product Stewardship is an important avenue to explore as programs dive deeper into the manufacturing and production practices | processes.
 The Ei PetroWax-Free Box Initiative is announced.

 The water footprint is as or more important than the carbon footprint.
 Global warming garners the headlines using the carbon footprint as the accepted sustainability measurement tool.
 The fact water is immediately essential to sustaining life seems ignored.
 The Ei Airborne Kitchen Grease and Ei Cooling Tower Blowdown Initiatives are announced.

 An Integrated Approach to Sustainability

-In alignment with the new Soil Health focus, Georgia World Congress Center Director of Sustainability Tim Trefzer joined the Ei Leadership Team as the SFCI Chair.
+In alignment with the new Soil Health focus, Georgia World Congress Center Director of Sustainability Tim Trefzer joined the Ei Leadership Team as the SFI Chair.

-The three SFCI Pilots serve as Industry Pioneers for developing evolved standard operating practices at their respective facilities:
+The three SFI Pilots serve as Industry Pioneers for developing evolved standard operating practices at their respective facilities: